Britain's PM May could face another Brexit defeat in parliament

 Trade minister Liam Fox urged lawmakers to back the prime minister, warning: “Our European partners will be watching”.

+Steve Baker, a member of the pro-Brexit European Research Group of Conservative lawmakers, said no lawmaker in the governing party could associated with anything which seems to take a “no-deal Brexit” off the table.

+“Compromising no deal would be the daftest negotiating strategy and not in the national interest,” he said on Twitter.

-One Conservative lawmaker said a group of Brexit supporters in the party, the European Research Group, was discussing which strategy to pursue on Thursday - to vote against or to abstain.
+Another Conservative lawmaker said the ERG was still discussing which strategy to pursue on Thursday - to vote against or abstain.

-May is trying to secure changes to the so-called backstop arrangement to prevent a return of border controls between Northern Ireland and EU-member Ireland to ease concerns that Britain will be kept too closely in the EU’s orbit indefinitely or that the British province will be split away.
+May is trying to secure changes to the backstop arrangement to prevent a return of border controls between Northern Ireland and EU-member Ireland to ease concerns that Britain will be kept too closely in the EU’s orbit indefinitely or that the British province will be split away.

 On Wednesday, European Council President Donald Tusk said the bloc was waiting for Britain to present solid proposals to break the impasse after meetings in Brussels and telephone calls between May and EU leaders.